This article looks at chili peppers, learning about the many popular varieties, which are the hottest and why, and how to cook with them.

 Scoville Heat Units: 30,000-50,000

-Flavor and Uses: Thanks to the famous sauce, tabasco peppers may be among the world’s best-known chilis.
+Flavor and Uses: Thanks to the famous sauce, Tabasco peppers may be among the world’s best-known chilies.
 However, I suspect most people who eat the sauce don’t realize it’s also the name of a Mexican state and the pepper itself.
 (Interestingly, all peppers for Tabasco sauce were once grown in Louisiana.
 Today, they are grown in South and Central America, but with seed harvested from the original Avery Island, Louisiana plantation.)

 They are small, thin peppers, colored red, yellow, or orange.
 Eaten raw, they are much spicier than the commercial sauce, with a fruity taste.
 They’re best for making homemade sauces, or dehydrating to grind into chili powder.

-Unripened green tabasco peppers are good for creating a spicy salsa verde.
+Unripened green Tabasco peppers are good for creating a spicy salsa verde.

 Scoville Heat Units: 50,000-100,000